mikantlin/quartz-journey-wreathed-in-ash/content/NPCs/Usi-Ziyad.md

 ---
 title: Usi-Ziyad
-description: Second-in-command of the Order of Falling Ash.
+description: Leader of the Order of Falling Ash.
 tags:
   - npc
 aliases: